Evidence for Three Subpopulations of Merging Binary Black Holes at Different Primary Masses

 \PopThreeLabel: The idea that massive black holes might be formed from hierarchical mergers of earlier generations of black holes has been explored with some of the first unexpectedly-massive \acp{BBH} detected by the LVK (for e.g.~\citep{LIGOScientific:2020iuh, hierarchical,gwtc2_hierarchical,fishbach2017, Chatziioannou:2019dsz, Doctor:2019ruh, Kimball:2019mfs}).
 Recently, this hypothesis has gained traction because of the discovery of an apparent transition in the effective spin distribution~\cite{Li:2023yyt, Antonini:2024het, Antonini:2025zzw} and an apparent gap in the distribution of secondary mass~\cite{Tong2025}.

-Our inference of the mass-ratio distribution \PopThreeLabel~-- with a mean at $q \approx 0.5$ -- provides further tentative support for the hierarchical interpretation as this qualitatively resembles the distribution one might expect from the merger of a second-generation and a first-generation black holes.
-Consistent with Refs~\cite{Li:2023yyt, Antonini:2024het, Antonini:2025zzw,Tong2025}, we also find evidence that there is support for spin magnitudes at $\chi \sim 0.7$ as seen in Fig.~\ref{fig:p_chi}.
+Our inference of the mass-ratio distribution \PopThreeLabel~-- with a mean at $q \approx 0.5$ -- provides further tentative support for the hierarchical interpretation as this qualitatively resembles the distribution one might expect from the merger of a second-generation and a first-generation black holes. {While the inferred spin distribution is very broad, it does have support at at $\chi \sim 0.7$ (Fig.~\ref{fig:p_chi}), consistent with the interpretations of Refs~\cite{Li:2023yyt, Antonini:2024het, Antonini:2025zzw,Tong2025}}

-On the other hand, this distribution also has support at small $\chi$, indicating that a fraction of this subpopulation has small spins.
-Furthermore, when we tested a variant of the \textsc{multipop} that allowed only $p(\chi_1)$ to transition at $m^t_{\mathcal{BC}}$, we found that this is disfavored by $\ln \mathcal{B} = 1.5$ compared to the version that lets both $p(\chi_1)$ and $p(\chi_2)$ transition.
+On the other hand, this distribution also has support at small $\chi$, indicating that a fraction of this subpopulation has small spins. {Furthermore, we found that a variant of \textsc{multipop} that allowed only $p(\chi_1)$ to transition at $m^t_{\mathcal{BC}}$ is disfavored by $\ln \mathcal{B} = 1.5$ compared to the version that lets both $p(\chi_1)$ and $p(\chi_2)$ transition}.
 Another potential inconsistency is that we find only a transition in the distribution of spin magnitudes but not of spin tilts between \PopThreeLabel~and the rest of \ac{BBH} population.
 These features, if confirmed, might suggest that hierarchical mergers in dense star clusters cannot fully explain \PopThreeLabel.
 Alternate scenarios such as \ac{CHE}~\cite{Marchant:2016wow, Riley:2020btf, Marchant:2023ncp} and accretion-based spin up in AGN disks~\cite{Bartos:2025pkv} might better explain some of these features.
-However, it is hard to see how either of these explanations would explain the preference for $q\approx 0.5$ if that is confirmed by future data.
+However, it is hard to see how either of these explanations would explain the preference for $q\approx 0.5$ if that is confirmed by future data. {Conversely, alternative accretion scenarios have been proposed that might be able to explain these properties better~\cite{Safarzadeh:2020vbv, vanSon:2020zbk}}.

+{A few other analyses in the literature also seem to suggest that in rapidly spinning subpopulations, both black holes posses rapid spins~\cite{Hussain:2024qzl, Adamcewicz:2025phm}}.
 Recently, Ref.~\cite{Galaudage:2024meo} also inferred a similar result when modeling component spins -- finding that the both $\chi_1$ and $\chi_2$ have support at high spin magnitudes for the high mass subpopulation (see their Fig. 6).
 However, they also infer a different spin tilt distribution, perhaps suggesting that any inference about this subpopulation can be particularly sensitive to model specification and misspecification.